 The Autism Association of Western Australia, in partnership with Curtin University are pleased to be taking expressions of interest for Making KONTAKT—a group-based intervention program aimed at improving social communication in teenagers with ASD.

-We are looking for participants between the ages of 12 and 17 to take part in trial groups in 2017.
+We are looking for participants between the ages of 12 and 17 to take part in one of the 16 week programs run throughout 2018.
 If you would like to be considered for the trial please complete the KONTAKT Expression of Interest Form.